Justinkxc/Alignment-Match-Code/README.md

 # Alignment Match Code
-A series of simple bioinformatic modules put together for working with genetic information.
+A series of bioinformatic modules put together for working with genetic information.

 This was written for practice and for my own ease of alignment and manipulation of nucleic acid sequences.